-Ariana's ‘One Love’ concert is exactly what's needed today
+Ariana’s ‘One Love’ concert is exactly what’s needed today

 Everyone watched with full hearts as Manchester came together last week after a suicide bomber at the close of an Ariana Grande concert killed 22 people.
 But in the immediate aftermath, it was Grande herself who became a target for venom – "Why is it all about her?" people wanted to know, stating that the media attention should have been focused around the victims and their families.

 When it was announced that she would be doing a 'One Love' concert to raise money for said victims, after visiting many of them in hospital, the trolls slowly cooled, before a new problem arose: people who had bought tickets for the concert were selling them on for hundreds of pounds more than they cost.
-Even at such a sensitive time, it seemed, people couldn't do the decent thing.
+Even at such a sensitive time, it seemed, we couldn't collectively do the decent thing.

 And yet.